 Peter Foden, NOC, Research and Development Engineer commented, “The team is excited that the GNSS-Wave Glider has successfully completed its two week voyage and demonstrated its ability to measure sea level and its manoeuvrability to position itself directly beneath the passes of altimetry satellites.
 This novel measurement technique offers new opportunities for the long-term, direct measurement of sea level in coastal and remote deep ocean areas.”

 The GNSS-Wave Glider concept was first developed and tested by NOC in 2013 during a short trial deployment in Loch Ness.
-The GNSS-Wave Glider began its first open ocean voyage on the 28th July 2016 when it was deployed off the coast of Blyth by the research vessel of Newcastle University’s School of Marine Science and Technology, RV Princess Royal.
-After a successful two week voyage, it was recovered by the RV Princess Royal on the 10th August 2016.
+The GNSS-Wave Glider began its first open ocean voyage on 28 July 2016 when it was deployed off the coast of Blyth by the research vessel of Newcastle University’s School of Marine Science and Technology, RV Princess Royal.
+After a successful two week voyage, it was recovered by the RV Princess Royal on 10 August 2016.
 The purpose of the mission was to position the GNSS-Wave Glider underneath the track of several Earth-orbiting satellites equipped with radar altimeters (Jason 2 and 3, Cryosat and Altika).
 In this way coincident altimetric and GNSS sea level measurements were carried out which will allow scientists to cross validate the accuracy of altimeter and GNSS based measurements and to improve the quality of altimetric data, which tends to decrease near the coast.

 The GNSS-Wave Glider concept will allow scientists to carry out long term measurements and surveys of sea surface height virtually anywhere in the world’s ocean (excluding sea ice covered areas) and for long periods of time (months to a year).
 The time resolution of GNSS-Wave Glider is comparable to that of a coastal tide gauge and its spatial resolution is on the order of a few tens metres (a Wave Glider cannot be stationary, but can hold station in an area of radius ~20m).